This post is also available in: German

 In countries with crowded highways and lots of traffic, sleeper buses are convenient if you can start after the show and drive at night.
-For the driver, that means night shifts, but also driving in a much less stressful environment, especially for longer drives between two shows that can be a big advantage.
+For the driver, that means night shifts, but also driving in a much less stressful environment, especially on longer drives.

 Driving a sleeper bus is a challenge for any driver and sometimes also for the passengers.
-If the driver has to take a break and sleep for a few hours on a highway gas station while you are wide awake, you might get bored to death.
-However, while the driver is sleeping in his bunk, obviously everybody else should be quiet.
-In Europe, it’s nearly impossible to stop with a big bus in the city center so that you can do a little bit of sightseeing while the driver takes his/her well-deserved break.
+If the driver has to take a break and sleep for a few hours on a highway gas station while you are wide awake, you might get really bored.
+While the driver is sleeping in his bunk, obviously everybody else should be quiet.
+In Europe, it’s nearly impossible to stop with a big bus in a city center so that you can do a little bit of sightseeing while the driver takes his/her well-deserved break.

 Tips for touring in a coach

-Touring in a sleeper bus shouldn’t take longer than a week with a single driver; if the tour is longer, the drivers should switch after a few days.
+Touring in a sleeper bus with a single driver shouldn’t take longer than a week.
+If the tour is longer, the drivers should switch after a few days.

-If you tour in a sleeper bus, make sure that there is enough space for the equipment so that you don’t need to travel with a trailer.
-The efficiency of a trailer also depends of the touring area and the speed limit for busses with trailers.
+If you want or have to bring a backline, make sure that there is enough space in the bus so that you don’t need to travel with a trailer.
+The efficiency of a trailer depends again of the touring area and the speed limit for busses with trailers.

 Let me know about your experiences with sleeper busses in the comments section.